Araxeus/vendorfiles/README.md

     package-manager: yarn
 ```

-More information can be found in the [action's readme](https://github.com/Araxeus/vendorfiles-action#readme).
+See the [action's readme](https://github.com/Araxeus/vendorfiles-action#readme) for more options.